System operator innovation

 Three mega-trends are shaping the future energy system.
 These are changing supply and demand patterns, creating opportunities for new players and new markets, and presenting challenges to the way the grid is operated.

-The SO’s innovation strategy breaks down these mega-trends into sector issues and addresses them with 16 innovation priorities (below).
-Read our innovation strategy here.
+The SO Innovation Strategy breaks down these mega-trends into sector issues and addresses them with 16 innovation priorities (below).
+Some of these priorities are accompanied by a short animation that explains the challenge and why innovation is needed.
+Read through them to learn more.

 As increasing amounts of energy resource connect to distribution networks, and as consumers gain the ability to actively manage demand, network operators are changing their behaviours to support and enable this.
 Joined up approaches across transmission and distribution, and across energy vectors, need to be developed to meet these challenges.